15 May Transactional Donors Are Not Really Donors – Yet

 First, most transactional donor fundraising is small-ball fundraising.
 It comes from the same place as bake sales, car washes, and discounted food – like marching band chocolate, girl scout cookies, and boy scout popcorn.
 (Ask me sometime about trying to sell 1,000 boxes of Krispy Kreme donuts in a WalMart parking lot during a 100-year rain event!)

-The interest in transactional donor fundraising is born because we can’t imagine why someone would give money without a material incentive – or don’t have time to make that case.
+The interest in transactional donor fundraising is born because we can’t imagine why someone would give money without a material incentive – or we don’t have time to make that case.
 And it works pretty well up to about $75 per person for dinner and $250 per person for golf. $1,000 per plate dinners are not unheard of, but there usually needs to be a high-priced celebrity or a political candidate involved.

 Second, we confuse transactional donors with mission donors all the time.
 We even call them “members.”
 We send them the same types of information in the same quantities as if they were mission donors.
 We include them in donor reports.
 And we try to “renew” them a year later.